CodaBool/caffine/README.md

-## ☕
+## ☕ Caffine
+Caffine keeps a service which would normally go into hibernate awake

+> Written in node

+### MongoDB
-MongoDB free clusters requires at least one read connection about every month.
+MongoDB free clusters requires at least one read connection about every month
-This node script connects to my less active dbs and prevents sleeping.

-# Supa Caffine
-I am switching most of my DBs over to SupaBase since Heroku free tier is ending.
+### Supabase
+Supabase offers a fantastic service of pooled PostgreSQL DBs

+### Automated
+This is ran on a cron in a GitHub Action